Open-Paws/Datasets/blogs_news_and_articles/README.md

 ## Project and License

 The articles included in this collection have been sourced from various online publications and blogs, specifically from animal advocacy organizations.
-All authors have opted in and signed data-sharing agreements, agreeing for us to use this content in our database.
+All website owners have opted in and signed data-sharing agreements, agreeing for us to use this content in our database.
 This ensures that the data is ethically sourced and can be used freely within AI & ML applications.

 ### CSV Structure